-DHAKA: India and Bangladesh on Tuesday agreed to share information on militants as home secretaries of the two neighbours concluded their talks here reviewing internal security and other cross-border issues, days after the two countries exchanged a top separatist leader and a wanted criminal.
+DHAKA: India and Bangladesh today agreed to share information on militants as their home secretaries concluded talks here reviewing internal security and other cross-border issues, days after the two countries exchanged a top separatist leader and a wanted criminal.

-“They (India) assured us of providing information immediately if they get any information on militancy.
-We can eliminate terrorism and insurgency through bilateral understanding and intelligence sharing,” Bangladeshi home secretary Mozammel Haque Khan said here after talks with his Indian counterpart Rajiv Mehrishi.
+"They (India) assured us of providing information immediately if they get any information on militancy... we can eliminate terrorism and insurgency through bilateral understanding and intelligence sharing," Bangladesh's home secretary Mozammel Haque Khan told reporters here after talks with his Indian counterpart Rajiv Mehrishi.

-Official talks between the two home ministries come less than a week after extradition of separatist ULFA leader Anup Chetia from Bangladesh and subsequent deportation of one of Bangladesh’s most wanted criminals, Nur Hossain, from India.
+The official-level talks between the two home ministries came in less than a week after extradition of Indian separatist ULFA leader Anup Chetia from Bangladesh and subsequent deportation of one of Bangladesh's most wanted criminals, Nur Hossain, from India.